Have you heard of runner’s knee?

 Chondromalacia patellae, also known as runner’s knee, is a chronic orthopedic condition, is very prevalent among young and middle-aged adults (20-50 years old).

 You may think that a young person is in the pink of health and should not be suffering from knee pain common in the elderly.
-However, the cruel truth is that a lot of young people experience pain in their knee joints when climbing up the stairs or their legs may suddenly give way.
-Some even have difficulty squatting and their knee-caps feel uncomfortable on chilly, rainy days.
-More serious cases will see recurrent swelling (“water on the knee”), which is not easy to stamp out in the long-term.
-What is going on?
+However, the harsh reality is that many young individuals endure knee pain or their legs may suddenly give way when mounting the stairs.
+On chilly, rainy days, some people have trouble squatting and their kneecaps feel unpleasant.
+Recurrent swelling (“water in the knee”) is common in more serious cases, and it’s difficult to get rid of in the long run.
+What exactly is going on?

 To understand this condition, we need to first understand the patella, colloquially known as the knee-cap.
 In front of our knee, the round bone is our knee cap.
 The knee-cap is “encased” in four quadriceps muscles – rectus femoris, vastus lateralis, vastus intermedius, and vastus medialis.
 The knee-cap is essential as it acts as an anatomic pulley for the quadricep muscles during knee extension. ¼ of the cases of knee joint pain is caused by the knee-cap.

 What are some of the signs and symptoms of runner’s knee?